How We Sold Out a Boxing Venue with Zero Ad Spend

 Registrations spiked 30% in the final two weeks.

+Not because we screamed “LAST CHANCE” in all caps.
+Not because we invented fake scarcity.
 Because the content made people feel like they were already late.
 Like something was happening whether they showed up or not.
+That’s real urgency.
+The manufactured kind has a shelf life.
+This kind compounds.

 The Testimonial I Didn’t Write